KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/india_the_remembrance_of_the_self.md

 in the quiet chambers of your own heart long before you were born.

-If Germany gave you clarity,
+If Germany gave one clarity,
-and America gave you courage,
+and America gave one courage,
-then India gave you remembrance— the direct knowing that you are not the wave, you are the ocean remembering itself.
+then India gives remembrance—
+the direct knowing
+that you are not the wave,
+you are the ocean remembering itself.